Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have proposed a class of quantile regression models based on the reparameterized scale-mixture Birnbaum-Saunders distributions, which have the distribution quantile as one of their parameters.
 The relevance of this work lies in the proposal of a new quantile regression model that presents a new alternative capable of providing a very flexible fit for strictly positive and asymmetric data.
-The results obtained in the Monte Carlo simulation studies showed that (a) the maximum likelihood estimates obtained by the EM algorithm, in terms of bias, MSE and CP, perform well; (b) the success rates of the information criteria varies from model to model, showing better results for the $t_\nu$-BS model; (c) the GCS and RQ residuals conform well with their respective reference distributions, with the exception of the SL-BS model; and (d) the Wald, likelihood ratio, Score and Gradient tests have similar performances.
+The results obtained in the Monte Carlo simulation studies showed that (a) the maximum likelihood estimates obtained by the EM algorithm, in terms of bias, MSE and CP, perform well; (b) the GCS and RQ residuals conform well with their respective reference distributions with the exception of the SL-BS model; and (c) the Wald, likelihood ratio, score and gradient tests have similar performances.
 However, in terms of power, the Wald and gradient tests have null rejection rates closer to their nominal levels.
 Thus, the Wald and gradient tests are preferable to the other tests analyzed.
 We have applied the proposed models to a real data set related to personal accident insurance.
 The application results showed the flexibility of the proposed model by providing a richer characterization of the effects of the covariates on the dependent variable.
+As part of future research, it will be of interest to study influence diagnostic tools as well as multivariate versions.
+Furthermore, Bartlett and Bartlett-type corrections can be used to attenuate the size distortion of hypothesis tests.
+Work on these problems is currently in progress and we hope to report these findings in future papers.